-50 BOLLARS REWARD! .- Look out for the Rasthe apprehension and delivery to him, or for the confin the apprehension and delivery to him, or for the confinement in the Raleigh jail, of a negro by named HENRY BAILEY.
+50 DOLLARS REWARD! --- Look out for the Ras-cal!-The subscriber will pay the above reward for the apprehension and delivery to him, or for the confine-ment in the Raleigh jail, of a negro boy named HENRY BAILEY.
 Said boy was once free, but was sold for jail fees, in January, 1860, having been convicted of house-breaking, and was bought by the undersigned.
 He run away in May last, and is supposed to be lurking about Charlotte, N. C., where his mother and sisters reside.
-He is about five feet nine or ten inches high, is spare built, of light complexion and pox marked in the face.
-He has free papers, is a great liar, and is no doubt trying to pass for a free negro.
-M. C. T. LEE.
+He is about five feet nine or ten inches high, is spare built, of ount to above address.

 Conwayboro', S. C., Jan.
 5, 1861.

-Charlotte Democrat copy until forbid, and forward acount to above address.
+Charlotte Democrat copy until forbid, and forward ac-

-TERMS FOR ADVERTISING
+TERMS FOR ADVERTISING.

-One square, first insertion, (Fourteen lines or under make a square.)
+One square, first insertion.

+(Fourteen lines or under make a square:)